alvinveroy/prompt-security-standard/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to conduct@upss-standard.org.
+Please report unacceptable behavior through GitHub Issues or contact the maintainer directly.

 ## Getting Started